-Traveling is the best way to experience life, gain exposure to diversity of life and learn more about new cultures and life styles.
+Traveling is the best way to experience life, gain exposure to a diversity of life, and learn more about new cultures and lifestyles.

 “I’m in love with cities I’ve never been to and people I’ve never met.” – John Green.

 I will have to confess I do not travel as much as I would like to (not talking about commute with in the city), but I only wish I could one day.
 I have a very long list of places I would like to go but most of all I would like to take one long trip to Central Asia.

 I would prefer central Asia over any other part of the world because it is very rich in scenery and culture.

 Right now I am recommending India because it is a relatively cheaper destination with much to offer.
 You can simply pack your bags and leave for a year worth of vacation.

 India is the seventh-largest country by area and the second-most populous country.
 It is a culturally very diverse land, with multiple religions each adding its history to the rich geography.
 It has planes, snow-covered mountains, and deserts.
 It has Hindus Sikh, Muslims, Buddhists, and Christians.
 Such diversity dates back to the Kushana Empire which was one of the oldest known civilizations in central Asia, known to home rulers and invaders from around the globe.